• Home

 Check out this recipe

-These tofu fries are everything you want in a snack, or even the full meal.
+These tofu fries are everything you want in a snack or even a full meal.
 They taste like Burger King chicken fries and require almost no effort.
 A perfect protein to meal prep or make for a fun weeknight dinner!

 Check out this recipe